 “Where we look affects how we feel”

-BSP makes use of the natural phenomenon of eye gazing, through its use of relevant eye positions.
+Brainspotting has been in development since 2003 by EMDR Consultant David Grand, PhD.
+It is an effective neurobiological tool which makes use of the natural phenomenon of eye gazing through its use of relevant eye positions.
 When trauma and it’s relevant memories are triggered, certain parts of the brain are activated, and externalised via the eyes to very specific eye positions.
 By working with these ‘Brainspots’ in a focused way, and within the support of the therapeutic relationship it is possible to tap into and harness the body’s natural self-scanning, self healing ability.

-Brainspotting is an effective therapeutic tool, and can be used to process trauma, strengthen natural resources and resilience and enhance performance.
+Brainspotting can be used to process trauma, strengthen natural resources and resilience, and enhance performance in the fields of sport, drama and music.